osnoser1/analog-sanity-blog/README.md

 Before deploying, follow these steps:

-1. Create a `VERCEL_BYPASS_TOKEN` Environment Variable to store a revalidation secret:
+1. Create a `BYPASS_TOKEN` Environment Variable to store a revalidation secret:
    - Use the command `openssl rand -base64 32` or [Generate a Secret](https://generate-secret.vercel.app/32) to generate a random value.

 2. Click the deploy button below:

 [![Deploy with Vercel](https://vercel.com/button)](vercel-deploy)

-3. In the Vercel UI, add the `VERCEL_BYPASS_TOKEN` secret you generated earlier.
+3. In the Vercel UI, add the `BYPASS_TOKEN` secret you generated earlier.

 ## How to use